aweingarten/drushsitedeploy/README.md

 effectively out of control.

 #### I already have a continuous integration tools to do this?
+Contiuous integration tools like Jenkins are awesome but they aren't the right fir

 #### I can write shell scripts to invoke drush and do the same thing?
 Often shell scripts are inefficient and their writers may not take the time to